PKizzle/dns/cmd/atomdns/handlers/global/README.md

 To allow the certificate challenge, all DOH web servers will also handle the TLS-ALPN-1 challenge, disregarding the port the run on.
 If the DOH servers are not running on port 443, one extra server will be started on that port, _just_ for the certificate challenge.
 N.B.
 This is only done if the port isn't "0", because that is usually used in testing scenarios.
+This requires the atomdns binary to be able to bind to that port.

 Further server options like `dot` (DNS over TLS) and `doq` (DNS over QUIC) will be added in the future.
-The

 ## `tls`